kamilz12/kamilz12/README.md

 # Hi there! 👋 I'm Kamil
-### 💻 Fullstack Developer 🌟
+### 💻 Fullstack Developer

 ## 🧐 About Me

 <img src="https://github.com/user-attachments/assets/9cfbd99d-bee0-4722-96ca-fb4301c01475" style="width: 25%;height=25%;"/>

-I'm a Computer Science student with a strong interest in **backend development**, particularly in **.NET technologies** and **Angular**.
+I'm a fullstack dev with a strong interest in **backend development**, particularly in **.NET technologies** with microservices, sometimes I'm writing some code in Angular.
 I'm focused on building reliable and efficient backend systems, continuously improving my skills in cybersec and software architecture.

 ---